Installation instructions

 brew install graph-tool

-Note that since current versions of Homebrew, pre-compiled binaries (“bottles”) of graph-tool are available!
+Note that for current versions of Homebrew, pre-compiled binaries (“bottles”) of graph-tool are available!

 Macports